 Guide to completing the FAFSA and CSS Profile

-- For current seniors and transfers applying to college for the 2021-2022 school year, the family’s 2019 tax returns will be required.
+- For current seniors and transfers applying to college for the 2023-2024 school year, the family’s 2021 tax returns will be required.
 Be sure these have already been submitted and processed.

 - It is the student’s FAFSA and CSS Profile, not the parent’s, though often adults complete these forms on the student’s behalf.

 - Within a few hours of submitting the FAFSA, the student should receive an email that it has been successfully processed.
 Within a few days, they should receive another email containing a link to their Student Aid Report (SAR).
 The SAR contains a crucially important number — their Expected Family Contribution (EFC).
 Parents overseeing the process should tell their children to forward all Department of Education emails to them, which may also include requests for further verification and documentation.

-- When beginning the FAFSA, best practice is to select the IRS Data Retrieval Tool (DRT).
+- When beginning the FAFSA, the best practice is to select the IRS Data Retrieval Tool (DRT).
 This will automatically populate many of the FAFSA’s questions directly from the federal tax returns, making completion much simpler.
-Under recent Department of Education guidelines, these populated fields are shielded from the filer, though the financial aid offices will be able to view the numbers.
-If the DRT is not selected, financial aid offices will most likely request further verification from the filer that the numbers they have entered actually agree with their tax returns.
+Under Department of Education guidelines, these populated fields are shielded from the filer, though the financial aid offices will be able to view the numbers.
+If the DRT is not selected, financial aid offices will most likely request further verification from the filer that the numbers they have manually entered agree with their tax returns.

 - In certain circumstances, a filer will be ineligible to select the DRT.
 Here are the DRT rules.

 - In cases of separation, divorce, and non-traditional families, it may be unclear who should be listed as the parent on the FAFSA.
-Here are the rules for parents who are divorced or have non-traditional family.
+Here are the rules for parents who are divorced or have a non-traditional family.

-- Financial aid deadlines vary significantly school to school.
-It is the applicant’s responsibility to know these deadlines, available on the college’s website or by calling the financial aid office.
+- Financial aid deadlines vary significantly from school to school.
+The applicant must know these deadlines, available on the college’s website or by calling the financial aid office.
 Missing a financial aid deadline can seriously jeopardize a student’s eligibility for aid.